• Skip to primary navigation

 • Location

-In the heart of the city of Sées.
+In the heart of the town of Sées.

 See the best rated accommodations in Sées.

-The present building was built in the 12th and 13th centuries.
+The current building was constructed in the 12th and 13th centuries.
 And you can see the rather severe architecture of the early Gothic style.
-The south tower dates from the 16th century, with a 17th century spire.
+The south tower dates from the 16th century, with a 17th-century spire.

-The city was heavily damaged during World War II, but the cathedral was preserved.
+The town was badly damaged during the Second World War, but the cathedral has been preserved.

-The cathedral is often forgotten, because Lisieux is home to an impressive modern basilica (more information below).
+The cathedral is often overlooked, as Lisieux is home to an impressive modern basilica (more on this below).
 However, the contrast between the 2 buildings is interesting to look at.
-And that’s where Therese Martin went to mass.
-It is to her that the basilica is dedicated.
+And that’s where Thérèse Martin went to mass.
+The basilica is dedicated to her.

-It houses the tomb of Bishop Cauchon, who tried Joan of Arc.
+It houses the tomb of Bishop Cauchon, who judged Joan of Arc.

 • Location